-Accreted blocks of tens to hundreds of kilometers in size are called terrains (or terranes).
-The geology and age of these accreted terrains may be very different from those of the adjacent continental rocks.
-Japan is formed of a juxtaposition of accreted terrains parallel to the subduction zone and bounded by major faults.
-The age of terrains decreases toward the trench.
+A continent can also grow larger when a portion of the neighboring plate merges with the continent.
+Accreted blocks of tens to hundreds of kilometers in size are called terranes.
+The geology and age of an accreted terrane may be very different from those of adjacent terranes.
+Japan is formed of a juxtaposition of accreted terranes parallel to the subduction zone and bounded by major faults.
+The age of terranes decreases toward the trench.
 They are composed of portions of the oceanic crust as well as volcanic and sedimentary rocks carried by the subducting plate.
 An example of accreted material observed in Japan is the siliceous sedimentary rock called chert (see chapter 7).
-It is a layered rock composed of tiny shells made of silica which have accumulated on the deep ocean floor.
-Another example of accreted material in Japan is reef limestone.
-A prominent example is the Akiyoshi Terrain in Yamaguchi Prefecture which is composed of atoll reefs ranging in age from Early Carboniferous to Middle Permian.
+Chert is a layered rock formed by the accumulation of tiny radiolarian shells made of silica, which have accumulated on the deep ocean floor.
+Another example of accreted material in Japan is fossil reef limestones which were carried by the subducting plate and merged with Japan.
+A prominent example is the Akiyoshi Terrane in Yamaguchi Prefecture which is composed of fossil atoll reefs ranging in age from Early Carboniferous to Middle Permian.